awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

    git clone ssh://Your-SSH-Key-ID@git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo
    ```

-   For more information, see [Connect to the CodeCommit Repository by Cloning the Repository](how-to-connect.md#how-to-connect-http) and [Create a Commit](how-to-create-commit.md)\.
+   For more information, see [Connect to the CodeCommit repository by cloning the repository](how-to-connect.md#how-to-connect-http) and [Create a commit](how-to-create-commit.md)\.

-## Next Steps<a name="setting-up-ssh-windows-next-step"></a>
+## Next steps<a name="setting-up-ssh-windows-next-step"></a>

 You have completed the prerequisites\.
-Follow the steps in [Getting Started with CodeCommit ](getting-started-cc.md) to start using CodeCommit\.
+Follow the steps in [Getting started with CodeCommit ](getting-started-cc.md) to start using CodeCommit\.